CaptJaybles/SynologyLLM/README.md

-# SynologyLLM V1.8
+# SynologyLLM V2
-using synology chat with LLMs

-This is the basic usage of local LLM's check out my other repo SynoLangchain for Memory, RAG, and Wiki Q&A
+using Local AI with Synology AI and Synology Chat

-Only tested on Windows 10, builds on llama-ccp-python
+Only tested on Windows 11 with python 3.11, builds on llama-ccp-python

 Install